-A creamy dessert like smoothie that’s good for you too!
-This Strawberry Blackberry Banana Smoothie has the bright vibrant flavors of fresh berries, paired with the ultra creamy sweetness of banana!
-It’s the perfect healthy breakfast, a mid-afternoon snack, or a healthy dessert!
-Enjoy this smoothie anytime of day for a healthy treat!
+A creamy dessert-like smoothie that’s good for you, too!
+This Strawberry Blackberry Banana Smoothie has the bright, vibrant flavors of fresh berries paired with the ultra-creamy sweetness of banana!
+It’s the perfect healthy breakfast, mid-afternoon snack, or dessert!

 Creating fruit smoothie recipes is one of my new favorite things to do!
-Smoothies are so easy, and you can really use whatever you have in your kitchen to create something spectacular!
-Some of my favorites include my blueberry banana smoothie, and spinach apple smoothie.
+Smoothies are so easy, and you can use whatever you have in your kitchen to create something spectacular!
+Some of my favorites include my blueberry banana smoothie and spinach apple smoothie.

 Fresh fruit is such a summertime treat!
 But what about during the winter months?
 How do you enjoy the flavors of summer without burning through your wallet?
 Fresh berries can be very expensive during the winter.

-That’s why it’s such a great idea to go berry picking in the summer and freeze those berries to enjoy throughout the year.
-Frozen berries are cost effective, fresh, and delicious!
+That’s why it’s such a great idea to go berry picking in the summer and freeze the berries to enjoy throughout the year.
+Frozen berries are cost-effective, fresh, and delicious!

-One of our favorite summer activities is going to the strawberry field, and picking as many berries as we can get our hands on.
+One of our favorite summer activities is going to the strawberry field and picking as many berries as possible.

 It’s way too much to eat all at once, so we freeze them.
-Same goes with blackberries in the later summer.
+The same goes for blackberries in the later summer.

-This strawberry blackberry banana smoothie was created using the fresh berries we had in our freezer paired with a frozen banana for natural sweetness, almond milk, and non-dairy yogurt for this ultra thick and creamy sweet treat!
+This strawberry blackberry banana smoothie was created using the fresh berries in our freezer paired with a frozen banana for natural sweetness, almond milk, and non-dairy yogurt for this ultra-thick and creamy sweet treat!

 How to Make a Strawberry Blackberry Banana Smoothie